Do you want to get more likes on your Facebook business page?

 To do this effectively, you need to build a give-and-take relationship with your group members.
 Provide value to them by helping them with their struggles and pain points.

 As soon as you’ve built a trusting relationship with them, asking them to like your Facebook page will be a cinch.
+And if you want to increase your group’s audience reach, you can embed your Facebook group feed on your WordPress by checking out this article.

 So, there you have it!